- 📖 Geeky Medics OSCE Book

 As a general rule, I would avoid the word ‘transsexual’ if not used by the patient themselves, as it is often used in a derogatory sense and is somewhat outdated – more often nowadays the term transgender is used.

 A note here too though, that using the language a person uses to define themselves can be incredibly therapeutic and validating.
 The words to describe and define trans* people are still developing, and people use a variety of terms for their identity.

 Ask people what the label means to them instead of what it means in general.

-In my experience, people love self-identified labels and hate other-imposed labels.
+In my experience, people prefer self-identified labels over labels imposed by others.
 Know basic terminology (transgender, transsexual, cisgender, genderqueer, non-binary etc.) but remember that the nuanced meaning behind these labels varies.

 Do you need to?
 If so, then yes.
 Treat tackling sensitive issues with trans people in the same way you would with cis people.
 If you need the information then (tactfully) ask any questions.
 It may be useful to signpost the person to the fact you’re about to ask some sensitive questions, and why this information is required.

 A few trans voices on what they wish healthcare professionals knew or did

 - “Understand that [we] may be struggling with dysphoria, rejection, fear, or any number of other things surrounding being trans or transition, but [we’ve] got other stuff going on and it’s not always about being trans*.”

 - “I wish they’d be careful about ‘back-handed compliments’.
 I’m a transwoman and I’ve had healthcare professionals tell me “I can’t believe you were a man!…”